GBAR

 Aims:

 One of the fundamental questions of today’s physics concerns the action of gravity upon antimatter.
-No experimental direct measurement has ever been successfully performed with antimatter particles.
+No experimental direct measurement had been successfully performed with antimatter particles in the 2010's.
 CERN has thus launched a research program with the Antiproton Decelerator (AD) allowing to prepare a measurement of the effect of gravity on antihydrogen atoms.

 The primary aim of this experiment is to determine how antimatter reacts to gravity.
 A first test will be to verify the sign of the gravitational acceleration for antimatter, as a theory opens the possibility for it to be negative, which would translate as an elevation rather than a fall of an antimatter atom only submitted to the gravity force of the Earth.
 Other theories predicting less spectacular deviations with respect to standard gravitation will also be tested.